 Scholarship Amount and Deadlines

 Scholarship amounts will cover tuition of one course in the program for the Fall semester.
-This will be the Medication Use System Management (PHLD 8040) course offered in Fall Semester Term 1 (Aug 26 to Oct 15).
 Once the course is completed, the student can continue with the remaining 4 courses for a Graduate Certificate or the remaining 9 courses for the Masters in Pharmacy Leadership degree.
 In some cases, smaller award amounts may be offered for partial course tuition.

 Evaluation Criteria for the Award